percona/pmm/doc/source/glossary.terminology.rst

    Query Load

-      The percentage of time that the MySQL server spent executing a specific query.
+      The percentage of time that the |mysql| server spent executing a specific query.

    Query Abstract